 Deer is a small town, and as is often the case with smaller towns, the population isn't large or dense enough to support much in the way of a public transportation system.
 In fact, there are many rural roads around Deer, which makes walking or biking to and from work a bit difficult.
 This makes for a very car-oriented town: 100.00% of residents commute to work by private automobile, and people often drive out of town for work, shopping, and other activities.

-Deer is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Deer doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Deer who are college-educated is close to the national average for all communities of 21.84%: 17.72% of the adults in Deer have a bachelor's degree or advanced degree.
+The education level of Deer citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.72% of adults 25 and older in Deer have a college degree.

 The per capita income in Deer in 2022 was $30,278, which is upper middle income relative to Arkansas, and middle income relative to the rest of the US.
 This equates to an annual income of $121,112 for a family of four.
 However, Deer contains both very wealthy and poor people as well.
 Deer also has one of the higher rates of people living in poverty in the nation, with 35.44% of its population below the federal poverty line.